 What is an example of a safety management system?

-Our quality and safety management system encompass a host of features that make your vessel secure, safe and high-tech.
-From dissipating and updating the manuals, to help you comply with international maritime laws, SMS is the most powerful weapon in your arsenal.
+Our quality and ship safety management system encompasses a host of features that make your vessel secure, safe, and high-tech.
+From dissipating and updating the manuals to help you comply with international maritime laws, SMS is the most powerful weapon in your arsenal.

-What is the purpose of a safety management system in maritime?
+What is the purpose of a ship safety management system in maritime?

-One of the primary purposes of safety management systems is to help your vessels and fleet comply with the ISM Code.
-Conducting safe operations, preventing accidents and fostering compliance with maritime rules and regulations are other added benefits of a safety management system.
+One of the primary purposes of ship safety management systems is to help your vessels and fleet comply with the ISM Code.
+Conducting safe operations, preventing accidents, and fostering compliance with maritime rules and regulations are other added benefits of a safety management system.

 What does vessel safety management encompass?